-I’ve been using the desktop version of Lightroom for a few years now as the centre of my photography editing workflow.
+I’ve been using the desktop version of Lightroom for many years as the centre of my photography editing workflow.
 I love the way it handles pretty much everything I need in terms of managing my photos and editing them, and I use it for 95% of all my photography post-processing.

-As a travel photographer, I find Lightroom to be a must-have, indispensable tool.
+As a travel photographer, I find Lightroom to be the best photo editing software, and an indispensable tool.
 The monthly subscription is a price well worth paying, and I recommend it to all my students on my travel photography course.

-One thing I don’t love about Lightroom though is how slow and painful it sometimes be to use, which seems to have gotten worse over the years.
+One thing I don’t love about Lightroom though is how slow and painful it sometimes can be to use, which seems to have gotten worse over the years.
 Every release seems to exacerbate the problems, especially on larger monitors, despite having a fast desktop machine with all the bells and whistle.

 Because of this, I’ve become slightly obsessed with optimizing Lightroom so it runs as well as is possible.